 Engineering team heads to Antarctica to explore hidden lake

-This week a British engineering team heads off to Antarctica for the first stage of an ambitious scientific mission to collect water and sediment samples from a lake buried beneath three kilometers of solid ice.
-Using groundbreaking technology developed at the National Oceanography Centre, this extraordinary research project is at the frontier of exploration and will yield new knowledge about the evolution of life on Earth and other planets, providing vital clues about the Earth’s past climate.
+A British engineering team has headed off to Antarctica for the first stage of an ambitious scientific mission to collect water and sediment samples from a lake buried beneath three kilometres of solid ice.
+Using ground-breaking technology developed at the National Oceanography Centre, this extraordinary research project is at the frontier of exploration and will yield new knowledge about the evolution of life on Earth and other planets, providing vital clues about the Earth’s past climate.

 For years scientists have speculated that new and unique forms of microbial life could have evolved in this cold, pitch black and isolated environment.
 Sediments on the lake bed are likely to reveal vital clues about the history of life in the lake and the ancient history of the WAIS, including past collapse.

 The Lake Ellsworth Programme Principal Investigator, Professor Martin Siegert from the University of Edinburgh, says “For almost 15 years we’ve been planning to explore this hidden world.
 It’s only now that we have the expertise and technology to drill through Antarctica’s thickest ice and collect samples without contaminating this untouched and pristine environment.

 “We are tremendously excited – this is a frontier science project with engineering and technology at the forefront.
 Scientists and engineers from two of the Natural Environment Research Council’s centres of excellence, working in partnership with scientists from eight UK universities, make up the consortium that will search for life in this extreme environment and discover the secrets locked in the sediments.
 Every piece of equipment is a bespoke design and they have been built in partnership with several UK businesses.”